Proper Hand Hygiene is the Single Most Important Thing You Can Do For Your Health and the Health of Your Business

 3) Frequently sanitize surfaces with disinfectants or other cleaners to sanitize high traffic and public surfaces including those listed above, and personal surfaces, such as desks and phones.
 As a business, make sure your staff has the proper cleaning supplies and tools to effectively sanitize surfaces.

 The right tools can effectively prevent the spread of germs, as well as reduce labor costs and increase productivity.
-Try an all-surface, hospital-grade or EPA registered disinfectant cleaner or wipes that allow you to use only product to sanitize multiple surfaces throughout your business.
+Try an all-surface, hospital-grade or EPA registered disinfectant cleaner or wipes that allow you to use only one product to sanitize multiple surfaces throughout your business.

 Also be sure to train your staff on the difference between cleaning and sanitizing.
 Cleaning removes food, dirt, and other types of soil from a surface.
 Sanitizing reduces the number of pathogens and microorganisms on that clean surface to safe levels.
 To be effective, cleaning and sanitizing must be a two-step process.